Course Title: Master of Science in Pharmaceutical Quality Assurance & Regulation

 - Process Technologies (Process, Facilities, Equipment & Utilities) - 10 ECTS

 - Innovative Medicines & their Regulation

 Note: There are three 10 ECTS modules as indicated above, the remaining six modules are 5 ECTS.

-It is a full time course and students will normally have an average of 15 - 18 contact hours per week.
+This is a full time course and students will normally have an average of 15 - 18 contact hours per week.
+The course comprises of 50% face to face contact and 50 % virtual delivery.
 The modules are normally delivered weekly on 2 mornings, 1 afternoon, 2 evenings and Saturday mornings.
 The exact timetable will be confirmed before the commencement of each semester.